Peter Kingston (soccer)

-Peter Kingston (born July 14, 2001) is an American soccer player who plays for MLS Next Pro club Tacoma Defiance.
+Peter Kingston (born July 14, 2001) is an American professional soccer player who plays for Major League Soccer club Seattle Sounders FC.

 Career

 Kingston joined the Seattle Sounders FC academy in 2015.
 He made his debut for USL club Seattle Sounders FC 2 in August 2018.

 In 2020, Kingston attended Seattle University to play college soccer.

 After featuring for the inaugural Ballard FC roster during the 2022 USL League Two season, Kingston returned to the club for the 2023 season.
 He scored the winning goal for Ballard FC in the USL League Two Championship, which was played in Tukwila, Washington.
 Kingston returned for a third season with Ballard FC in 2024 and moved into the center midfield.

 He was signed by the Tacoma Defiance, the reserve team for the Sounders in MLS Next Pro, on March 3, 2025.
 Kingston was called up to the Sounders as an emergency signing in October 2025 and made his Major League Soccer debut against Real Salt Lake, playing the final ten minutes of a 1–0 victory at Lumen Field.

+On April 3, 2026, Kingston signed with Seattle Sounders FC until the end of the 2026 season, with club options through the 2027–28 MLS season.